Module Number:

 |

 Learning Outcome: | Students are introduced to the complete chain of hydrogen energy technology, covering hydrogen production, storage, distribution, and utilization.
-Each module of the course explores the physico-chemical principles underlying specific hydrogen technologies, provides a detailed description of the technology (including material selection and production aspects), and illustrates its applications through practical examples.
-The course also incorporates graded presentations or a graded laboratory course, enhancing hands-on learning and practical application of theoretical knowledge. |
+Each chapter of the course explores the physico-chemical principles underlying specific hydrogen technologies, provides a detailed description of the technology (including material selection and production aspects), and illustrates its applications through practical examples.
+The course also incorporates exercises and a graded laboratory experiment, enhancing hands-on learning and practical application of theoretical knowledge. |

 Contents: | - Introduction to hydrogen and its properties